Frequently Asked Questions

 - Provide the support necessary to encourage the student with their academic responsibilities.

 - Provide access to a computer and internet service for the student outside classroom hours.

 - Plan around their student’s need to enroll in college courses at Reynolds during a five-week summer session before the student’s junior year of high school.

 What are the benefits of completing an ACA program?

 High school students participating in college credit courses often have social, emotional, career, and academic advantages over their peers who do not participate in such programs.
 Reynolds Community College offers the ACA program to allow students to increase the academic rigor of their high school experience.
 The desire for rigor should be the ultimate goal of participating in an Advance College Academy.

 Students participating in one of the ACA programs attend a designated high school in their school division and participate in the program as a member of a cohort all four years of high school.
 The cohort model allows the student to develop strong peer relationships the student can utilize as a support system throughout the program.
 Students also receive career coaching services from Reynolds beginning in the ninth grade year.

 How do I apply?

-Consult your school district about its specific application process and deadlines.
-Decisions about acceptance into an ACA are made by the school district, not Reynolds.
+Consult your school division about its specific application process and deadlines.
+Decisions about acceptance into an ACA are made by the school division, not Reynolds.